-This event staged on the upper terrace is part of the Bryant Park Pop-up Concert Series.
+The delightful American Symphony Orchestra String Quartet staged on the upper terrace as part of the Bryant Park Pop-up Concert Series.

 Nino Rota, Love theme from Romeo and Juliet for string quartet